 This policy was implemented following a letter from the then Secretary of State for Innovation, Universities and Skills.
 A consultation was held in the autumn of 2007, and its outcomes published in April 2008.
-Various data were used to inform the withdrawal of funding.
+Various data was used to inform the withdrawal of funding.

 The policy came into effect in 2008-09, and HEFCE circular letter 07/2008 advised institutions on the fundability status of students for that year.

 Theological training for church ministry was granted an exceptional postponement of the application of the ELQ policy for two years.
 Since academic year 2010-11, the policy has applied as normal to these courses.

 Reviewing the impact of the ELQ policy

 Following a request from the Minister of State for Education and Intellectual Property in January 2009, we carried out an initial review of the impact of the policy, focusing on developing an evidence base that could be used to inform any subsequent reviews of the policy's impact.